bombaybrew/brew_bareml/content/docs/10_neural_network.md

 ## A Neural Network

-A neural network is stack of layered neurons which feed output of first layer to the next and so on.
+A neural network is a stack of layered neurons that feed the output of first layer to the next and so on.

 ![Multi-Layer perceptron](/images/c_01/neural_network_simple.png)

 So a neural network has

 1. **Input Layer:** The first layer of the network.
 This will correspond to number of inputs we have.
 Nothing much happens at this layer, the inputs are simply passed on to the next set of Hidden Layers.
 2. **Hidden Layer:** This is where all the learning takes place.
-Learning process is nothing but constantly adjusting the weight values to see there is an improvement in the output.
+The learning process is nothing but constantly adjusting the weight values to see there is an improvement in the output.
-Number of hidden layers and number of neurons / nodes per layer is something we will have to experiment with.\
+Number of hidden layers and the number of neurons/nodes per layer is something we will have to experiment with.\
 If the hidden layer is too small our network will not learn anything useful resulting in *underfitting*.
 If the hidden layer is too large we would end up doing unnecessary calculations and *overfitting* the data.

 3. **Output Layer:** The last layer of the network which is used to give predicted output.
-Number of neurons in this layer will depend on number of things being predicted.
+The number of neurons in this layer will depend on the number of things being predicted.

 ----
 ## Reference: